Southern Baptists agree to keep list of accused sex abusers

 ANAHEIM, California (AP) — The Southern Baptist Convention voted overwhelmingly Tuesday to create a way to track pastors and other church workers credibly accused of sex abuse and launch a new task force to oversee further reforms in the nation’s largest Protestant denomination.

-But Bruce Frank, who led the task force that recommended the reforms, made an emotional plea for church representatives to accept them as they gathered here at the start of their two-day annual meeting.
-He called the steps the “bare minimum.”
+But Bruce Frank, who led the task force that recommended the reforms, made an emotional plea for church representatives to accept them as their two-day annual gathering got underway.
+He called the steps the “bare minimum,” adding it will take time to change the SBC’s culture.

-“It will take a few years to change the culture and direction,” he said.
-“But without action to act differently, there is no repentance.”

 He challenged those who would say these steps interfere with Baptists’ focus on missions, saying that “protecting the sheep from the wolves” is essential to mission.